jabocken/SSM-Construction/README.md

 for testing, use the template `Makefile` in `examples`.

 As a final note, the output (.out) and error (.err) files can grow very large.
 Their contents are useful for investigating the sources of errors and failure, but if you only want to keep the info used for statistics, run `slim_files.py` to trim down the file sizes after analysis.
 This takes a top-level directory and recursively operates in it on the `.out` and `.err` files, so running `./slim_files.py xen` from `examples` will slim down the entire contents of `xen`.

+# Isabelle proofs
+The folder `isabelle` contains Isabelle/HOL proofs and examples.
+The README in that folder provides instructions for how to utilize Isabelle to verify the proofs in the `isabelle/examples` folder.